mvolkmann/blog/src/swift/ARKit.md

 1. In Reality Composer, add a "Tap & Play Sound" behavior to an object.
 1. In the Trigger, select an object that will be tapped to play the sound.
 1. In the "Play Sound" action, tap "Choose" for "Audio Clip".
-1. In the dialog that appears, tap "Import".
+1. In the dialog that appears, either select a provided sound or tap "Import".
-1. Locate the voice memo in the Files app and open it.
-1. Select the newly imported sound.
+1. If "Import" was tapped, locate a sound file in the Files app, open it, and select the newly imported sound.

+### Playing a Project

+To play a project tap the play button in the upper-right.
+This will begin executing behaviors that are configured to begin when the scene starts.
+It will also display a stop button at the bottom center.
+Tap the stop button to return to editing the project.

 ### AR Mode